QData/TextAttack/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-TextAttack
+🐙 TextAttack
 ======================================

-`TextAttack <https://github.com/QData/TextAttack>`__ is a Python library for running adversarial attacks against NLP models.
-These may be useful for evaluating attack methods and evaluating model robustness.
-TextAttack is designed in order to be easily extensible to new NLP tasks, models, attack methods, and attack constraints.
-The separation between these aspects of an adversarial attack and standardization of constraint evaluation allows for easier ablation studies.
-TextAttack supports attacks on models trained for classification, entailment, and translation.
+`TextAttack <https://github.com/QData/TextAttack>`__ is a Python library for adversarial attacks and data augmentation in NLP.

 Features
 -----------

-TextAttack isn't just a Python library; it's a framework for constructing adversarial attacks in NLP.
+TextAttack isn't just a Python library; it's a framework for constructing and thinking about adversarial attacks in NLP.
 TextAttack builds attacks from four components:

 - **Goal Functions** stipulate the goal of the attack, like to change the prediction score of a classification model, or to change all of the words in a translation output
-- **Search Methods** explores the space of transformations and attempt to find a successful perturbtion
+- **Search Methods** explore the space of transformations and attempt to find a successful perturbation
 - **Transformations** takes a text input and transform it by replacing characters, words, or phrases
 - **Constraints**: Determines if a potential perturbtion is valid with respect to the original input